adityacse01/pyhtonproject/README.md

 ### Enable Travis on Github

 See links below for how to add Travis as an "Application" to your Github account.
 You do this from the Travis-ci.com web site.
 Don't use the older travis-ci.org site.

-The Travis-CI site lets you configure project-specific settings, such as what branch it should build, and what triggers a build.
-You can add pull requests as a trigger.

-Then configure your Github project for Travis by adding a `.travis.yml` file.

 ------
 ### More Info